 The Anglo-Saxon name Bagger comes from when its first bearer worked as a peddler who would travel buying and selling goods for profit.
 Another source claims the name was derived from the French word bagagier, or baggage-carrier.

 Early Origins of the Bagger family

-Another 85 words (6 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Bagger History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bagger research.
+Another 43 words (3 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Bagger History in all our PDF Extended History products and printed products wherever possible.

 Bagger Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Bagger include Badger, Badge, Bagehot, Baghot, Badghot and others.

 Early Notables of the Bagger family (pre 1700)